-To revise a well known hypothesis that the rupture of the brittle oxide layer occurring during compaction supports sintering of aluminium, a loose Fluka Al powder layer (about 50x50x50 mm3 in size) formed in a steel crucible was sintered in nitrogen.
+To revise a well known hypothesis that the rupture of the brittle oxide layer occurring during compaction supports sintering of aluminium, a loose Fluka Al powder layer (about 50x50x50 mm3 in size) formed in an alumina crucible was sintered in nitrogen.
 The temperature-time profile was the same as specified above.

-3 Results and Discussion
+3. Results and discussion

-Figures 1-2 show dilatometric curves for aluminium sintering in different atmospheres.
-It is evident, that nitrogen is the only atmosphere producing extensive shrinkage compared to argon or vacuum.
-The addition of hydrogen, even in small amounts, to nitrogen is detrimental because it strongly lowers sintering shrinkage (Fig. 2).
-In addition, the shrinkage may be quickly interrupted by the atmosphere change from pure N_2 to N_2/H_2 mixtures during sintering.
+Figures 1-6 show dilatometric curves for aluminium sintering in different atmospheres.
+It is evident that nitrogen is the only atmosphere producing shrinkage (Fig. 1).
+The addition of hydrogen, even in small amounts, to nitrogen is detrimentally, because it strongly lowers sintering shrinkage.
+The higher purity ECKA powder seems to be more sensitive for hydrogen (Fig. 2 vs. Fig.3).
+The addition of argon to nitrogen also reduces shrinkage, but only at much higher contents than hydrogen (Fig. 4).
+Shrinkage may be quickly interrupted by the atmosphere change during sintering (Figs. 5 and 6).